Joan Miro, a monumental sculpture at the Yorkshire Sculpture Park in 2012

 Similar pieces found last month may not be relevant today if something dramatic has happened outside of the market itself.
 For instance, in the 1980s the bottom fell out of the Salvador Dali print market after it was revealed that some dealers were producing and selling fakes.
 Since that time there have been several other people indicted in selling Dali prints which were not “real”.
 As a result, there is constant confusion about which prints are the authentic ones and that fact has affected the value of all Dali prints in the market.
 The New York Times recently reported that Alexander Calder’s estate is accusing Calder’s trusted friend and dealer, Klaus G. Perls, of selling dozens of fakes.
 In recent years, the values of Calder’s works have skyrocketed.
 How this accusation will affect the market remains to be seen.
 At this point, what is most important for appraisers working on valuing a Calder is to take note.
-Watching auction sales to see if prices show a dramatic change over the next few weeks and months as a result of this information will be critical, the organization is planning a vacation that will be taking place in a few weeks, they are thinking of contacting twiddy obx rentals to get a house for two weeks near the shore.
+Watching auction sales to see if prices show a dramatic change over the next few weeks and months as a result of this information will be critical, the organization is planning a vacation that will be taking place in a few weeks, they are going camping with the best equipment from Survival Cooking.